-Trademarks registered in the Czech Republic can also be registered through the IPO CZ as so-called international trademarks in some other states (see the list of contracting states) on the basis of the Madrid Agreement Concerning the International Registration of Marks and on the basis of the Protocol related to this Agreement.
+Trademarks registered in the Czech Republic can also be registered through the IPO CZ as so-called international trademarks in some other states (see the list of contracting parties) on the basis of the Madrid Agreement Concerning the International Registration of Marks and on the basis of the Protocol related to this Agreement.

-The Madrid Agreement and the Protocol related to this Agreement ensure for the members of the contracting parties the possibility of protection of their trademarks in all the contracting states of Madrid Agreement and/or the Protocol on the basis of a single application filed with the International Bureau of the World Intellectual Property Organization in Geneva (WIPO) through the registration office of the applicant’s origin.
+The Madrid Agreement and the Protocol related to this Agreement ensure for the members of the contracting parties the possibility of protection of their trademarks in all the contracting states of the Madrid Agreement and the Protocol on the basis of a single application filed with the International Bureau of the World Intellectual Property Organization in Geneva (WIPO) through the registration office of the applicant’s origin.

-can be made only on the basis of filing the trademark application in the Czech Republic, without the registration thereof in the trademark register in the Czech Republic.
+can be made on the basis of filing the trademark application in the Czech Republic.
 However such international registration is dependent on a subsequent registration of the respective trademark in the Czech Republic.
 It means that if the trademark registration has not been made and the application procedure in the Czech Republic results in refusal of the application or discontinuance of the application procedure, the respective international registration will be cancelled and deleted from the international register.

-The international trademark filed on base of an international application is registered in the international register kept with the International Office.
+The term of protection of the international trademark is ten years and can be renewed for another ten-year periods.
+The international trademark filed on the basis of an international application is registered in the international register kept with the International Bureau.
 The registration of the trademark is given out by this office to all the contracting states of the Madrid Agreement and/or the Protocol relating to this agreement, in which the international trademark is registered for protection.
-The contracting states of the Protocol can prolong, on the basis of their declaration, this term up to eighteen months and if the rejection is based on an objection filed by a justified person, the rejection can be communicated after previous notification even after this term.
+The contracting parties of the Protocol can prolong, on the basis of their declaration, the term of 12 months up to 18 months and if the rejection is based on an objection filed by a justified person, the rejection can be communicated after previous notification even after this term.

 For a period of five years the international registration of trademark is dependent on existence of the registration of the same trademark in the Czech Republic.
-If for any reason this trademark will be cancelled within five years period since the date of the international registration, its international registration will be cancelled and deleted from the international register, too.
+If for any reason this trademark is cancelled within five years period since the date of the international registration, its international registration will be cancelled and deleted from the international register, too.

-Last modified on – 2012-05-21 13:42
+Last modified on – 2016-12-09 09:17